AltspaceVR/altspacevr-project-html-ui/README.md

 - Do the enhancements implemented work well?
 - Are the enhancements creative, challenging to implement, and just plain cool?

-This project should take approximately 5-15 hours to complete.
 To work on the project:

 - Fork and clone the repo.
 - Use the Promise-based data source provided in the `lib/data/` folder to populate the interface you create.